Moshood-Wale/Historical-Equity-Dashboard-App/README.md

 2. Install dependencies in the api and client directory: `npm install`
 3. Start the client server: `npm start`
 5. Start the api server: `npm start`
-4. Open http://localhost:3000/ in your browser to connect to the API and CLIENT server.
+4. Open http://localhost:3000/ in your browser.